davidkfoss/pid_controller/README.md

 #### Analysis

 The MSE history shows quick adaptation and learning, with the error starting at approximately 16 and dropping sharply within the first few epochs to around 1.
-After this initial rapid decrease, the system continues to improve gradually, maintaining stable performance with an MSE close to 0.5 for the remainder of training.
-The smooth decay curve suggests that the neural network effectively learned the control strategy without experiencing significant instability or issues.
+After this initial rapid decrease, the system continues to improve gradually, maintaining stable performance with an MSE decreasing to 0.12.

 ### 2. Cournot Competition (NN)